Google axes 12,000 jobs, layoffs spread across tech sector

 Pichai said that Google, founded nearly a quarter of a century ago, was “bound to go through difficult economic cycles.”

-There will be job cuts in the U.S. and in other countries, according to Pchai’s letter.
+There will be job cuts in the U.S. and in other unspecified countries, according to Pichai’s letter.

+The tech industry has been forced to freeze hiring and cut jobs “as the clock has struck midnight on hyper growth and digital advertising headwinds are on the horizon,” Wedbush Securities analysts Dan Ives, Taz Koujalgi and John Katsingris wrote Friday.

-Earlier this week, Microsoft announced 10,000 job cuts, or nearly 5% of its workforce.
-Amazon has said its cutting 18,000 jobs, although that's a fraction of its 1.5 million strong workforce.
-Facebook parent Meta is shedding 11,000 positions, or 13% of its workers, while business software maker Salesforce is laying off about 8,000 employees, or 10% of the total.
-Twitter CEO Elon Musk has slashed jobs at the company after he acquired it last fall.
+Just this week, Microsoft announced 10,000 job cuts, or nearly 5% of its workforce.
+Amazon said this month it is cutting 18,000 jobs, although that's a fraction of its 1.5 million strong workforce, while business software maker Salesforce is laying off about 8,000 employees, or 10% of the total.
+Last fall Facebook parent Meta announced it would shed 11,000 positions, or 13% of its workers.
+Elon Musk slashed jobs at Twitter after after he acquired the social media company last fall.

+Those job cuts are hitting smaller players as well.
+U.K.-based cybersecurity firm Sophos laid off 450 employees, or 10% of its global workforce.
+Cryptocurrency trading platform Coinbase cut 20% of its workforce, about 950 jobs, in its second round of layoffs in less than a year.

+"The stage is being set: tech names across the board are cutting costs to preserve margins and get leaner" in the current economic climate, the Wedbush analysts said.

 Employment in the U.S. has been resilient despite signs of a slowing economy, and there were another 223,000 jobs added in December.
 Yet the tech sector grew exceptionally fast over the last several years due to increased demand as employees began to work remotely.